Lý Thái Tông: Religious activities

 Free to go everywhere in samadhi.

 Thái Tông followed the monk's view, and Huệ Sinh became the court teacher.
 In the process, this monk composed inscriptions for a number of major temples in Tiên Du and Vũ Ninh areas north of the capital (which none of these temples survived).
 Thái Tông also brought the spirit cults into the capital.
 He was particularly close to the cult of the spirit of the Mountain of Bronze Drum in Thanh Hóa.
-In front of this spirit, the king had courtiers swear their yearly blood oath of allegiance.
+In front of this spirit, the emperor had courtiers swear their yearly blood oath of allegiance.